-It is a demanding excursion that lasts 04 days, but what can do it as long as there are no excesses, such as doing it without acclimatizing or with a hangover.
+It is a demanding excursion that lasts 04 days, but what can do it as long as there are no excesses, such as doing it without acclimatizing or a hangover?
 It is a path that leaves a mark.
-Machu Picchu is a unique place, and therefore it is one of the wonders of the modern world, but reaching it with effort makes the experience round.
+Machu Picchu is a unique place; therefore, it is one of the wonders of the modern world, but reaching it with effort makes the experience round.
 What’s more, when you arrive after 04 days of walking, you feel absurdly superior to all the people who come clean and smell good; you have the feeling that they do not deserve it.
-Still, it also makes you feel a little adventurous and knows that you will enjoy that a thousand times more than the rest.
+Still, it also makes you feel a little adventurous and knows that you will enjoy that more than the rest.

 If you want to know the complete chronicle of the trip: the Inca Trail

-Access to the Inca Trail is limited, and once the quotas set by the government are covered, it is not possible to access it in any way.
-For this reason, it is essential to plan the trip (especially if you go in high season) to reserve places well in advance.
-Many agencies organize trekking, we did them with www.camino-inca.com, and the truth is that we can only speak well of them, both in all the previous steps from here and in the trek itself.
+Access to the Inca Trail is limited, and once the quotas set by the government are covered, it is impossible to access it in any way.
+For this reason, planning the trip (especially in high season) to reserve places well in advance is essential.
+Many agencies organize trekking, we did them with www.camino-inca.com, and the truth is that we can only speak well of them in all the previous steps from here and in the trek itself.
 If you like to arrive in the country and look for options, it may not be suitable for you, but in this case, you may be left without the possibility of entering the Inca Trail.

 This advice seems like a truism, but it is always the most step you miss.
-You will spend 04 days walking, and they are long and demanding days; each gram adds up.
+You will spend 04 days walking, which is long and demanding; each gram adds up.
 Do not bring anything more than is strictly necessary.

 A pair of hiking shoes and crocs to relax your feet will be more than enough for footwear.
 Change for 04 days and a raincoat if you go in the rainy season.